steve-c-thompson/standup-bot-serverless/README.md

 ![Parking Lot](img/post_parking_lot.gif)

 ## Home Tab
-Users can edit posts from the App's Home tab.
+Users can edit statuses from the App's Home tab.

+> The Home tab is drawn from the user's status entries in the App's database.
+Status entries exist in the database for one day.
+Upon posting a status, the Home tab is redrawn with available statues, so statuses from earlier days will no longer display.

 ![Home Tab](img/home.gif)